MOREHIGGS/BLOOP/README.md

 From this point forward all commands are to be run from inside the Run directory

-## Implementing new models:
-Before we can get started with this code you need to first implement your own model in DRalgo following our examples laid out in the Mathematica directory.
-Store the generated txt files inside build.

-Now we need to point the code to these generated text files this can be done via the command line (python3 -m RunStages --help to see all the command line options).
-However, **we strongly recommend the use of a bash script or config file** for easily excuting the code in a repeatable manner.
-As an example we have a config file for the default Z2 case which can be found in Run.

-The flags that control model dependent behaviour are:
-- Data files: --loFilePath etc
-- Minimisation control: --initialGuesses, --var<Upper/Lower>Bounds, --absLocalTolerance etc
-- Generate benchmarks: --benchmarkFile (this should be a .py)

-We have an example benchmark generating code in Source.
-The only thing we require from the user is the benchmark generator produces a json which we then load in benchmarkLooping.py.
 ## Executing BLOOP:
 Excuting BLOOP depends on installation method:
 <details>